lboasso/oberonc/README.md

 You can build the compiler on Linux or Windows, you need a JDK >= 1.8 installed, with java and javac in the environment path.

-First of all, you need to set the OBERON_BIN environmental variable to the `bin` folder of the repository, for example on Linux `export OBERON_BIN=~/projects/oberonc/bin` or `set OBERON_BIN=C:\oberonc\bin` on Windows.
 Because you need an Oberon compiler to compile the sources in `src`, I have added to the repository the binaries of the compiler to perform the bootstrapping.

 By typing `make build` on the shell, the compiler will compile itself and write the files in the `out` folder.
 The `make bootstrap` command is equivalent to `make build`, but it overwrites the files in the `bin` folder.

+To run the compiler, you need to have the OBERON_BIN environmental variable set to the `bin` folder of the repository.
+This is taken care for you when using `make`.

 ## How to run the tests